rwynn/monstache-site/src/config.md

 will consider.
 If monstache only indexes to index a, b, and c then you can set this to `a,b,c`.
 If monstache only indexes to indexes starting with mydb then you can set this to `mydb*`.

+## change-stream-namespaces

+[]string (default `nil')

+This option allows you to opt in to using MongoDB change streams.
+The namespaces included here will be tailed using `$watch` function.
+This options requires MongoDB version 3.6 and above.
+When this option is enabled the legacy direct tailing of the oplog is disabled, therefore you do not need to specify additional regular expressions to filter the set of collections to watch.

 ## direct-read-namespaces

 []string (default `nil`)